I-4-2-20.Evidentiary Documents (Exhibits)

 When the AC designates additional evidence as an exhibit, the AC will attach an exhibit list to the AC denial notice.
 Exhibited documents become a part of any administrative record prepared by CCPRB staff.

 If preparing consolidated paper and electronic cases or consolidated electronic cases, please consult with a CCPRB chief to ensure all necessary documents are exhibited.

 1. Electronic Case

 In an electronic case, the ALJ or AC will have already designated and marked most exhibits.
-If the exhibits have been designated but not marked, CCPRB staff will permanently mark the exhibits by using the appropriate function at the Exhibit List tab in eView.
+If the exhibits have been designated but not marked, CCPRB staff will permanently mark the exhibits by using the appropriate function in the Exhibit List tab in eView.

 If either the ALJ or AC clearly considered a particular document an exhibit, but did not add the document to the Exhibit List in eView, CCPRB staff will add the document to the Exhibit List in eView and permanently mark the item as an exhibit.
-If the court records assistant (CRA) is uncertain whether either the ALJ or AC admitted a particular document to the record, the CRA will seek the input of a CCPRB analyst.
+If the court records assistant (CRA) is uncertain whether the ALJ or AC admitted a particular document to the record, the CRA will seek the input of a CCPRB analyst.

 2. Paper Case